github-pfeifer-syscon-de/GLscene/README.md

+To make this a bit more useful integrated a sound output capture, with fft-conversion....

+- requires Pulseaudio
+- as the output levels may vary, use preferences to adjust display to taste
+- the conversion of fft-data may not be to everyones taste (linear is prefered at the moment)

-This is some shader experiment.
+This may also be used for some shader experiment
+(use PlaneContext::showSmokeShader (i know the naming is questionable at best...)).

 ![glscene](glscene.png "glscene")

-It may serve as a testbed to vary some shaders obtained from: https://www.shadertoy.com/
+To vary the display other shaders obtained from: https://www.shadertoy.com/
 The outline is :
 1. place the shader source in res